tdawes93/arsenal-quiz/README.md

 ### Overview

 Testing will be performed on the layout, structure and styling of the website.
+Tests were also performed on the functionality of the site.
 To do this dev-tools (and its other browser counterparts) will be used to view the site on different browsers and different device sizes.

 In addition, the deployed site will be tested directly on different devices.
 The devices used were:
 - Laptop with 1920 x 1080px screen